anshulsamar/anshulsamar.github.io/_texts/engagement.md

 P: A, you're flipping a million sided coin, where each face of the coin is a new girl that you are meeting for the first time and think that you might fall in love with.
-She (point to her) is one side, she’s another, she’s another… [Some girl stops by] grinning and points and every one needs a few months of dating to truly know.
+She (point to her) is one side, she’s another, she’s another… and every one needs a few months of dating to truly know.

 A: And you are flipping a 10 sided coin where every face has been chosen based off of their family values, education, religion, finance,